5. Finding the best solution

 People respond differently to different devices, and the products should meet the needs of the individual as best they can.
 Choosing a piece of assistive technology is not always easy, but it is important to find the best solution.
 Decision-making should be shared, and the person with dementia should be supported and involved as much as possible in discussions and choices.

-If someone has been using a device (eg smartphone or tablet) before they developed dementia, then a solution based around this technology may be easier for the person to adopt.
+If someone has been using a device (such as a smartphone or tablet) before they developed dementia, then a solution based around this technology may be easier for the person to adopt.

 Many devices can be bought independently, but before doing so it is advisable to seek professional advice.
 An occupational therapist, adult social services assistive technology or telecare team (contact your local council), or a local assisted living centre will all have expertise in this area.
 Your GP or social worker is less likely to have the detailed expertise themselves, but they should be able to help you find an expert and get an assessment.
 Even if these professionals can't offer the devices directly, the person with dementia may find that they are eligible for an assessment, or are able to get help in finding the best device or financial assistance.